gorda/istio.io/content/en/blog/2018/egress-tcp/index.md

 outside the Kubernetes cluster, both TCP and HTTP, is blocked by default by the sidecar proxies.
 To enable such traffic for TCP, a mesh-external service entry for TCP must be defined.

-### Mesh-external service entry for an external MySQL instance
+### Mesh-external service entry for an external MySQL instance{#mesh-external-service-entry-for-an-external-MySQL-instance}

 TCP mesh-external service entries come to our rescue.